schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step5.rst.txt

 .. image:: images/step5b.png

-Reeborg wants to pick some strawberries in his garden.
-His garden has a very strange shape, as you've seen above.
+Reeborg wants to pick some strawberries in its garden.
+Reeborg's garden has a very strange shape, as you've seen above.
 Define a ``pick_two_berries()`` function that picks up two strawberries and puts them on the ground.
 Use it four times as part of your solution.
 As always, be sure to use comments and whitespace to increase the readability of your solution!

 .. |reeborg_environment| raw:: html